 - Outlook User Property metadata field (internal-only to Exchange domain)

-janusSEAL for Outlook allows the organisation to control whether specific protective markings are inserted into sent messages depending on the security classification of the message.
+Janusseal for Outlook allows the organization to control whether specific protective markings are inserted into sent messages depending on the security classification of the message.
 For example, CONFIDENTIAL messages can have the protective marking inserted into the X-Protective-Marking header, the subject line and the start of the body, whereas PERSONAL messages can have the protective marking only inserted into the X-Protective-Marking header.

 Text inserted into the Outlook User Property marking, body markings or message flag can include tokens to represent an attribute of the active security classification for the message.
 For example, the text may include %DISPLAY_VALUE% to represent the security classification's human readable classification, such as COMPANY CONFIDENTIAL, or %SENSITIVITY.DISPLAY_VALUE% to represent a simpler form, such as CONFIDENTIAL.
 These tokens extend the flexibility of text inserted into messages.
 A value such as